tonygrill/python-scrapingweb/README.md

-# Web Scraping with Python Code Samples
+# Web Scraping with Python Code Samples              verificando cambios 12:37am

 These code samples are for the book <a href="http://shop.oreilly.com/product/0636920078067.do">Web Scraping with Python 2nd Edition</a>